Professional edition active

 • Alternatively, wrap the finger from the distal phalanx towards the metacarpophalengeal joint with a thin, elastic cord (eg, strap from a nonrebreather mask) instead of the Penrose drain, then slip one end of it proximally underneath the ring.
 Leave in place for a few minutes, then unwrap the elastic cord, proximally to distally.

-• Pass one end of about 2 feet of string, umbilical tape, or thick silk suture between the ring and the finger.
-Use the tip of a hemostat under the ring to grasp the string and pull it through.
+• If the ring still cannot be removed, pass one end of approximately 2 feet of string, umbilical tape, or thick silk suture between the ring and the finger.
+Use the tip of a hemostat under the ring to grasp the string and pull it through (1).

-• Start the wrapping: Wrap the distal string snugly in a clockwise direction around the swollen finger, beginning at the palm end next to the ring and continue through to the tip, including the PIP joint and the entire swollen finger.
+• Start the wrapping: Wrap the distal string snugly in a clockwise direction around the swollen finger, beginning at the palm end next to the ring and continue through to the tip, including the proximal interphalangeal (PIP) joint and the entire swollen finger.

 • Place successive loops of wrap right next to each other to keep any swollen tissue from bulging between the strands.